chessmasterhong/impact-grid-movement/README.md

 5. This sets up your game for basic grid movement.
 Enjoy!

 For an example or more information, see the included demo's source code.

+Debug
+---
+To enable debug, download `grid-movement-debug.js` into your project's plugin directory (for example: `lib/plugins/grid-movement.js`) and add the line `plugins.grid-movement-debug` in the `.requires` section of your main game (for example: `lib/game/main.js`).

+Be sure you have `'impact.debug.menu'` in your main game's `.requires` section as well.

+That's it!
+Now run your game.
+You will see an extra option called `Grid` in your debug menu.
+Click on it.
+Currently there is only one option (`Show grid`, which will display the map's grid based on the grid movement plugin's map size).

+* The grid movement debug menu is *optional*.
+It is not required to enable grid movement.

 Configuration